kubernetes/enhancements/keps/sig-storage/20190408-volume-scheduling-limits.md

     * Especially, `kubelet --kube-reserved` or `--system-reserved` cannot be used to "reserve" volumes for kubelet or the OS.
 It is not possible with existing kubelet and this KEP does not change it.
 We expect that CSI drivers will have configuration options / cmdline arguments to reserve some volumes and they will report their limit already reduced by that reserved amount.
 * Scheduler will respect `Node.status.allocatable` and `Node.status.capacity` for CSI volumes if `CSINode` object is not available or has missing entry in `CSINode.spec.drivers[xyz].allocatable` during a deprecation period but kubelet will stop populating `Node.status.allocatable` and `Node.status.capacity` for CSI volumes.
   * After deprecation period for CSI volumes, limits coming from `Node.status.allocatable` and `Node.status.capacity` will be completely ignored by the scheduler.
-  * After deprecation period, scheduler won't schedule any pods that use CSI volumes to a node with missing `CSINode` instance or missing driver in `CSINode.Spec.Drivers`.
+* Scheduler won't schedule pods with volumes (in-tree or CSI) for which migration has been enabled and driver is not installed on the node yet.
+  * Volumes for which there is no in-tree to CSI migration plan will follow a deprecation cycle before.
+  * Important: this can only be implemented once volume limits are integrated with the cluster autoscaler.

 #### Implementation detail for in-tree Drivers with CSI migration disabled